cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

 ## PL/Python helpers

-PostgreSQL in general is implemented in such a way that it does not know too much about the operation system that it is running on.
+PostgreSQL in general is implemented in such a way that it does not know too much about the operating system that it is running on.
 This is a good thing for portability but can be somewhat limiting for monitoring, especially when there is no *system monitoring* framework in place or the data is not conveniently accessible together with metrics gathered from Postgres.
-To overcome this problem, users can also choose to install *helpers* extracting OS metrics like CPU, RAM usage, etc so that this data is stored together with Postgres-native metrics for easier graphing / correlation / alerting.
-This also enable to be totally independent of any System Monitoring tools like Zabbix, etc, with the downside that everything is gathered over Postgres connections so that when Postgres is down no OS metrics can be gathered also.
+To overcome this problem, users can also choose to install *helpers* extracting OS metrics like CPU, RAM usage, etc. so that this data is stored together with Postgres-native metrics for easier graphing / correlation / alerting.
+This also enable to be totally independent of any System Monitoring tools like Zabbix, etc., with the downside that everything is gathered over Postgres connections so that when Postgres is down no OS metrics can be gathered also.
 Since v1.8.4 though the latter problem can be reduced for local "push" based setups